Island Tourist Tips

 Take careful note that tours and taxi rates are totally different.

 Water taxi service is convenient and easy between West End and West Bay.
-The fare is 50 Lempiras during the day.
-Look for the dock near Foster's Bar or Crystal Beach Cabins in West End.
+The fare is 60 Lempiras during the day.
+Look for the dock near the Eagle Ray Restaurant in West End.
 The return trip from West Bay has two pickup spots and you'll easily recognize where to catch a ride.
+Note that the water taxi rate will increase slightly after 6 PM.
 Water taxis will go to other areas and be sure to confirm the fee before taking the trip.

 The Honduran Lempira and U.S. dollars are readily accepted throughout the Bay Islands.
 Credit cards and traveler’s checks are accepted at some small gift shops and restaurants in the towns and villages.
 However, since more cruise ships are now making Roatan a port of call, credit cards are being readily accepted by more establishments every day.
 Be certain to check with the establishment before making purchases at restaurants and small shops..
 Larger restaurants and resorts do accept credit cards.
 Don't be surprised to see a credit card surcharge of 6% for processing the transaction.
 Be sure to ask before using credit cards for payment if there is any surcharge.